LucasSchmirl/Handheld-Powersupply/README.md

 This device is an adjustable (0-18V) DC power supply.
 It uses two 9V 800mAh block Batteries.
+It can be adjusted with a small screwdriver.

 This is the CAD-view from the outside: